dainmusty/minikube-project/apps/dev/web-app/readme.md

 # Minikube is not able to pull images from dockerhub thus you have to preload the image
 Web App
-1. docker pull dainmusty/phone-store:latest
+1. docker pull dainmusty/phone-store:latest     # listens on port 80
 2. minikube image load dainmusty/phone-store:latest

 Token App
-1. docker pull dainmusty/effulgencetech-nodejs-img:tag
+1. docker pull dainmusty/effulgencetech-nodejs-img:tag          # listens on port 8080
 2. minikube image load dainmusty/effulgencetech-nodejs-img:tag